mysql/mysql-sys/README.md

 ##### Description

-Summarizes memory use by user using the 5.7 Performance Schema instrumentation.
+Summarizes memory allocated by user using the 5.7 Performance Schema instrumentation.

 The user columns shows either the background or foreground user name appropriately.